-Move over, skinny jeans - I'll be wearing these comfortable and versatile hiking trousers all summer
+Move over, skinny jeans - I'll be wearing these stylish yet comfortable hiking trousers all summer

-The Acai Max Stretch Skinny Outdoor Trousers are the perfect go-to for warmer months to blend style with practical comfort
+The Acai Max Stretch Skinny Outdoor Trousers are ideal hiking trousers for women to blend style with substance and comfort

 Susan Griffin wearing Acai Women's Max Stretch Skinny Outdoor Trousers, a pair of hiking trousers for women